-Many kids endure the pain and discomfort of foot conditions for weeks or months, before finally visiting a podiatrist Boynton Beach.
+Many kids endure the pain and discomfort of foot conditions for weeks or months, before finally visiting a podiatrist.
 Some parents might associate pain and discomfort to growing pains, or temporary injuries caused on the sports field or playground.
-If your child is suffering from any kind of foot problem, even if it seems minor, you need to take notice.
+If your child is suffering from any kind of foot problem, you need to take notice even if it seems minor.
 It’s important to get treatment to ensure good development and future health.
 Looking for a podiatrist in Boynton Beach?
 Podiatrist Dr. Jason Gold can help you.
 Below we highlight the most common foot problems in children.

 Common Foot Conditions in Children

 Children are at high risk of developing foot conditions and ankle problems, especially if they are highly active.
 At the same time, kids are resilient and headstrong.
 They may not even notice problems, outside of a little discomfort.
 Some problems can develop during infancy, so parental vigilance is especially important.

 As a parent, you need to carefully watch for the symptoms of common problems.
-Identifying these early will ensure that you can get effective care from a Boynton Beach foot doctor.
+Identifying these early will ensure that you can get effective care from your foot doctor in Boynton Beach.

 We often associate foot problems with older children and adults, but infants and toddlers can suffer from developmental issues that complicate growth.
 Metatarsus adductus, commonly known as pigeon foot, is a condition where the bones in the front part of the foot turn inwards.
-This is a developmental condition and is usually picked up before your child’s second birthday.
+This is a developmental condition and it usually comes to the fore before your child’s second birthday.

 This condition is more likely if your baby’s bottom was pointed downwards while they were in the womb.
 It also has a higher chance of developing if the mother had oligohydramnios during pregnancy.